 RPGamer’s Forgotten Favourites

 There are a plethora of RPGs in the world, and it’s impossible to play them all.
 There are games that deserve to be lost to space and time, while other titles we long for a return to.
-From childhood darlings to more modern titles that we feel didn’t get a fair shake, there are tons of forgotten favorites.
-The RPGamer staff have curated a list of games like volcano eruption at Wizard Slots that they feel shouldn’t be forgotten to the sands of time, and that maybe deserve another chance in the spotlight.
+From childhood darlings to more modern titles that we feel didn’t get a fair shake, there are tons of forgotten favourites.
+The RPGamer staff have curated a list of games that they feel shouldn’t be forgotten to the sands of time, and that maybe deserve another chance in the spotlight.

 The 7th Saga

 In the years between the releases of Square’s super-popular Final Fantasy IV and VI, future partner Enix, released a traditional turn-based RPG titled The 7th Saga.
 The game focuses on the journey of seven heroes to retrieve seven powerful runes of ages past for their elderly king, with the promise that the one to do so will become the heir to the throne of the world called Ticondera.
 Instead of forming an ensemble team like in many other RPGs, the diverse cast of The 7th Saga is in a competition, and one of them has secretly hired a bounty hunter to help them emerge victorious.
 Players choose one of the heroes to control and can form an alliance with another hero, but more often than not, when contenders find each other, duels ensue.
 Runes are collected and offer MP-free skills and spells to be used in combat.
 They’re invaluable in this difficult game of two-member maximum parties.